GenesisBlock3301/deep_design_pattern/README.md

 <ul>
 <li>Two types of polymorphism:<ul>
-<li>An object provides differen implementation of the method based on input parameters.</li>
+<li>An object provides different implementation of the method based on input parameters.</li>
 <li>The same interface can be used by objects different types.</li>
 </ul></li>
 <li>In python polymorphism build in feature.For example: + operator can add two or more integers and also concate string</li>
 </ul>

-#### Inheritence
+#### Inheritance
-The key features of inheritence:
+The key features of inheritance:

 <ul>
-<li>Inheritence indicates that one class derives functionality from the parent class.</li>
+<li>Inheritance indicates that one class derives functionality from the parent class.</li>
-<li>Inheritence is describe as an option to resuse functionality of parent class.</li>
+<li>Inheritance is described as an option to reuses functionality of parent class.</li>
-<li>Inheritence creates hierarchy via the relationships among objects of different classes.</li>
+<li>Inheritance creates hierarchy via the relationships among objects of different classes.</li>
 </ul>

-#### Abstruct
+#### Abstract
 The key features of Abstruct:

 <ul>